 Are you thinking about booking a trip to Maui but don’t know where to stay?
 Keep scrolling to find out whether to stay in Kaanapali vs Wailea plus our top picks for hotels and resorts in both locations.

-This post about where to stay on Maui: Kaanapali vs Wailea contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about where to stay on Maui: Kaanapali vs Wailea was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Wondering if Wailea is better than Kaanapali for your family vacation?